Joaoviana/vocab/README.md

     Hoisting is JavaScript's default behavior of moving declarations to the top.
     In JavaScript, a variable can be declared after it has been used.
     JavaScript only hoists declarations, not initializations.
+    When JS declares a variable and moves it to the global scope in the creation phase .

  * Immediately-Invoked Function Expression (IIFE)
     It is a JavaScript function that runs as soon as it is defined.